Aswathi289/PNEUNOMIA-DETECTION-USING-CNN/README.md

   successful classification performance.
 - Accurate classification of chest X-ray images has the potential to significantly assist in early detection and diagnosis, ultimately benefiting patient outcomes.
-- This project highlights the valuable role of machine learning in automating image analysis and aiding decision-making in the medical field.
+- This project highlights the valuable role of Deep learning in automating image analysis and aiding decision-making in the medical field.
 However, certain limitations, such as dataset constraints, and opportunities for further model enhancements should be considered for future research and development.